Hanna520/510_Survival_Analysis/README.md

 ## Code Outputs

-It will print a summary of the survival analysis (Cox Proportional Hazard survival analysis) output before and after removing insignificant variables.
+It will output a summary of the survival analysis (Cox Proportional Hazard survival analysis) output before and after removing insignificant variables.

+These ouputs are in the Results folder.

 ## How to run the code

 This code is NOT executable because the data sets are restricted.
+Please read the .html file for the code and its ouputs.
+The .html file is in the Markdown Files folder